 Gridlines are displayed by default in our Excel worksheet and workbook.
-They are horizontal and vertical gray-colored lines that help the users to differentiate between cells in a worksheet.
+They are horizontal and vertical gray-colored lines that help the users differentiate between cells in a worksheet.
 They also ease the navigation between the worksheet columns and rows.
 But, the gridlines disappear as soon as we apply the Fill Color feature to color the cells.
 And many times, this is not desired.
-In this article, we will show you the simple yet effective methods to Show Gridlines after Using Fill Color in Excel.
+In this article, we will show you the simple yet effective methods to show gridlines after using fill color in Excel.

 To illustrate, we will use a sample dataset as an example.
 For instance, we have colored the range B4:D10 in the following dataset using the Fill Color feature in Excel.
 As a result, the gridlines have disappeared from that range.

-4 Methods to Show Gridlines after Using Fill Color in Excel
+How to Show Gridlines after Using Fill Color in Excel (4 Easy Methods)

 1. Show Gridlines with Borders Drop-Down Feature after Applying Fill Color in Excel